Wise Words From Nelson Mandela That Hit Harder Than Ever, In Honor of His Death Anniversary

-Given Nelson Mandela’s efforts and insights and into how to make the world a better place, we felt it fitting to take a look back on some powerful words we need now more than ever!
+Given Nelson Mandela’s efforts and insights and into how to make the world a better place, and in honor of his death anniversary–let’s take a look back on some of his powerful words!

 Friday (Dec.
 5) marks 22 years since Nelson Mandela died.
 The famed anti-apartheid activist and first President of South Africa left an indelible mark on the fight for social justice and democracy.